deepankgupta/chatous/README.md

 Data
 ====

+The data is offered by Chatous with granular information about the quality of a conversation (e.g. length of a chat), demographic information of the chatter (e.g. age, gender and location), and information about the underlying network.
+It also contains the user profile ID, which makes it possible to run a panel data analysis to control users’ heterogeneity.
+A key metric for Chatous is the intention to talk, which can be measured approximately by the number of lines in a conversation (Lines).
+By comparing the number of lines of two users we can infer which user has more intention to talk.
+The goal of this analysis is to build a model to make the prediction, based on the demographic information of the users.

 This is the chats database - so approximately 9 million conversations.
 The column format is as follows:

 Chats Table